fxxmiles/CANONGIT/canon.md

 positive nudging effect smartphone apps and other devices can have to promote healthier lifestyles and choices.

-Nudging towards a healthier lifestyle {#nudging-towards-a-healthier-lifestyle .unnumbered}
+Nudging towards a healthier lifestyle
 =====================================

 How can managers and policymakers direct individuals towards desired